How To Help Bumble Bees In Spring

 for Bumble Bees, it is critical to understand how their needs change throughout the year.

-The queen Bumble Bees faces two critical challenges:
+The queen Bumble Bees faces 2 critical challenges:

 The queen needs to find a suitable nesting site to rear her brood.